DaveTrev/bark-and-stride/README.md

  - __Navigation Bar__

-   - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and a Contact page and is identical in each page to allow for easy navigation.
+   - Featuring on all three pages, a fullly responsive navigation bar.
+It includes a logo, links to the Home page, Gallery and Contact page.
+It is identical in each page to allow for easy navigation for the user.
-   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+   - This section allows each user to easiliy navigate from each page across all devices without having to revert back to the previous page via the 'back' button.

  ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

  - __The landing page image__

-   - The landing includes a photograph with text overlay to allow the user to see a aspirational scene of a happy (tired) dog relaxing in a park/ forest scene.
+   - The landing includes a photograph with text overlay to allow the user to see a aspirational scene of a happy dog relaxing in a park/ forest scene.
    - This section introduces the user to Bark & Stride with a large high impact image, grabbing the attention of dog owners.
+   - the image is selected to create a connection with the users/customers and the service being offered

  ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)